T-racey/100-days-of-code/log.md

 We then did our squats and had a quick quiz to check our understanding of last weeks learning.
 We had a great talk from Dave Adams who is an expert in SRE (Site Reliability Engineer).

-We gave feedback on our code tri, both positive and negative and then met our new trio.
+We gave feedback on our code trio, both positive and negative and then met our new trio.
 Nice to meet Catherine and Saynab.

 We then tried some blind coding to replicate a google page!
 Fortunately, this wasn’t awful as I have recently been revising CSS and managed to produce a word, centralised on the page 😊